 This summary report represents the collective contributions of many NSAT members (Appendix A), but does not purport to be a consensus view of all members.
-The primary authors are Danny Lee and Thomas Quigley, NSAT co-leaders, and the leaders of the various subteams, including Jeff Prestemon, Matthew Thompson, Steve Norman, Jason Kreitler, Darek Nalle, Andy Kirsch, Scott Goodrick, and John Freemuth.
+The primary authors are Danny Lee and Thomas Quigley, NSAT co-leaders, and the leaders of the various subteams, including Jeff Prestemon, Matthew Thompson, Steve Norman, Jason Kreitler, Darek Nalle, Andy Kirsch, and Scott Goodrick.
+James Fox, Karin Rogers, Matthew Hutchins, and Serra Hoagland provided technical and editing support to the NSAT.